sbcd90/Hadoop/README.md

 -- hbase-log-files

-   - writing log files to hbase
+   - put flume on top of HBase to read data from client & write to HBase.
-   - create an RDD in Spark using the log file data stored in hbase
+   - writing log files to hbase.
-   - flume agent creation for writing data from file system into hbase
+   - create an RDD in Spark using the log file data stored in hbase.